 - BONUS: Ammonite fossil, Otodus sharks tooth in matrix, Coprolite (dinosaur poo ), 2 Easy Open Geodes with crystals inside!

-Designed for young archers ages 8 through 12 who are taking steps to progress their skills.
+This outdoor gift set is designed for young archers ages 8 through 12 who are taking steps to progress their skills.
 Constructed to meet both ATA and AMO standards, the Tomcat 2 meets the mark in accuracy and precision, while still maintaining a manageable 17- to 22-pound draw weight.

 - 17-22 LB Draw Weight